it3049c-fall22-henderson/js-and-dom-exercises-ReeseBessUC/README.md

 Instructions to this assignment can be found [here](https://it3049c.github.io/Material/Assignments/2.JavaScript_Exercises/).

 ## Checklist:
-- [ ] update the assignment checks above to the correct link. - Done Automatically
+- [x] update the assignment checks above to the correct link. - Done Automatically
-- [ ] All Unit tests passed.
+- [-] All Unit tests passed.
+Like mentioned in the other assignment I need help running the tests
-- [ ] filled out the self-evaluation.
+- [x] filled out the self-evaluation.
-- [ ] filled out the self-reflection.
+- [x] filled out the self-reflection.

 ## Self-Evaluation:
 (You may base this on the number of exercises you were able to complete) how many points out of 20 do you deserve on this assignment:

+I would say a 17/20 again

 ## Self-Reflection:
 <!-- What did you learn that you found interesting -->

+I think the collest thing I learned/remembered, was the Math.(blank) I forgot that js has a math variable that you can use.
+It is very helpful

 ### How long it took you to finish this?
+about 3 days as well